johnpeck/histoplot/README.markdown

 # histoplot #

 Create a histogram using Tcl and gnuplot.
+Scroll down for an example.

 ## Prerequisites ##